 K is for Krampus and Kallikantzaroi

 Like Hans Trapp, Krampus is another companion of Saint Nicholas, who hands out presents to German children at Christmas.
 Krampus is even better-known than Hans Trapp for his wicked ways.
-There is something devillish in his appearance.
-Maybe it’s the horns, or the cloven hoofs, or the fangs, or the huge lolling tongue, or the dark hair covering his whole body.
+There is, if you look very closely, something devillish in his appearance.
+Could it be the horns?
+Or maybe it’s the cloven hoofs, the fangs, the huge lolling tongue, or the dark hair covering his whole body.
 It doesn’t help that he carries chains that he likes to thrash around, or a whip or bundle of birch branches with which to beat children.
 Finally, there’s the sack on his back.
-It’s filled not with presents but with naughty children he plans to drown, eat or carry off to hell.
+It’s filled not with presents but with ill-behaved children he plans to drown, eat or carry off to hell.

 Kallikantzaroi are underground goblins originating in Greece.
 While they live underground, they saw away at the roots of the world tree in a bid to topple it.
-They venture to the surface during the 12 days of Christmas to cause chaos among us mortal folk instead.
+However, during the 12 days of Christmas they venture to the surface to cause chaos among us mortal folk instead.
 This is actually a good thing, because it means they forget about the tree, giving it time to heal in their absence!
-The only downside of their above-ground Christmas visit is that these creatures of the night can cause no end of earthly woe, due to either their malevolence or stupidity.
+The only downside of their above-ground Christmas visit is that these creatures of the night can cause no end of earthly woe.
 One way to thwart them is to leave a colander outside your door.
 These Christmas goblins cannot count higher than two, and will waste their night away counting the holes of your colander again and again.
 If you burn a Yule log in your fireplace all night, this will prevent the Kallikantzaroi from entering through your chimney.
 According to legend, anyone born on a Saturday can see these creatures and talk to them.